 When each child’s birthday arrives, we have a special morning work assignment.
 The class makes the birthday boy/girl a book full of birthday wishes.
 The birthday child colors/decorates the cover of their book, and the rest of the children have a page from the book to write a nice birthday note to their friend.
 I collect all the notes and staple them together with the cover on top, and at the end of the day I give the child their special book and the pinwheel from my basket.
 It is a fairly inexpensive and fun way to celebrate a student’s birthday in class.
 Plus pinwheels make me smile.:)

-If you would like a copy of my student birthday book, you can grab it here for free:
+If you would like a copy of my student birthday book, you can grab it here from my TPT Shop:

 How do you celebrate birthdays at school?